FAQ SHEET FOR IBC COMPETING ACTS

 WHAT IS REQUIRED UPON MY ARRIVAL BEFORE I CAN OFFICIALLY COMPETE?

-Each competing act (both band and solo/duo) must check-in between 12 noon – 2:30 pm on Wednesday, January 23, 2019 at Tin Roof, 315 Beale Street.
+Each competing act (both band and solo/duo) must check-in between 12 noon – 2:30 pm on Wednesday, January 29, 2020 at location TBD.
 When you check-in you will receive your credentials, your IBC passes, and your Quarter-Finals venue assignment.
 We will not release venue assignments ahead of check-in.

-Act Orientation will take place on Wednesday, January 23, 2019 at 2:45 pm at Tin Roof, 315 Beale Street, and is required.
+Act Orientation will take place on Wednesday, January 29, 2020 at 2:45 pm at location TBD.
 A representative from each act is required to attend act orientation.
 Due to space limitations, only ONE representative from each act will be granted admission.